Patient Rights and Responsibilities

 - Provide complete and accurate billing information for claim processing and to pay bills in a timely manner.

-- Be respectful of others and their property while in The Oregon Clinic facilities.
-Assist in the control of the noise, smoking, and the number of visitors.
+- Behave respectfully toward others and respect their property while in The Oregon Clinic facilities.
 Failure to comply with this may lead to termination from the practice.